chihacknight/chihacknight.org/_posts/events/2015-09-22-community-feedback-session.md

   - events
 links:
 title: Community Feedback Session
-description: Instead of a presentation, for our next Chi Hack Night, we want to give everyone in the community a chance to voice their opinion.
+description: Instead of a presentation, we want to give everyone in the community a chance to voice their opinion.
 We will break out into groups and provide feedback on four topics.
 speakers:
 image: /images/events/174-community-feedback-session.jpg
 date: 2015-09-22T18:00:00-05:00